Databases

 Caching

 Flipt supports both in-memory cache as well as Redis to enable faster reads and evaluations.
-Enabling caching has been shown to speed up read performance by several orders of magnitude.
+Enabling caching has been shown to speed up read performance by several orders of magnitude if you are using a relational database.

 Enabling in-memory caching when running more than one instance of Flipt isn’t advised as it may lead to unpredictable results.
 It’s recommended to use Redis instead if you are running more than one instance of Flipt.